opendocsg/slw-judgments-backfill/2000_SGHC_46/report.md

 Breac h of Bretton Woods Agreement Ac t (Cap 27)

 Counsel referred to the Bretton Woods Agreement and said that the effec t of the performanc e of the c ontrac tual arrangements between the parties was that Japanese Yen and Great Britain Pounds were exc hanged for Malaysian Ringgit.
 She was unable to point to any provision in the c ontrac tual arrangements whic h involved any exc hange of any c urrenc y for Malaysian Ringgit but on the materials before me there was no exc hange c ontrac t.
-See **Singapore Finance Ltd v Soetanto & Ors** [1992] 2 SLR 407.
+See **Singapore Finance Ltd v Soetanto & Ors** <span class="citation">[1992] 2 SLR 407</span>.
 Counsel has not shown how an exc hange c ontrac t would arise.

 Breac h of Malaysian Code on Take-overs and Mergers